 April 28, 2020 – Robert Half International Inc./(NYSE:RHI) posted first quarter revenues of $1.507 billion, up three percent from the same period a year ago beating Wall Street’s expectations.
 This compares to year-ago revenues of $1.47 billion.
 The company has topped consensus revenue estimates three times over the last four quarters.

-The Menlo Park, CA-based recruiting company recorded net income of $117 million, or $1.01 per share, compared to the prior year’s third quarter earnings of $115.2 million, or 95 cents per share.
+The Menlo Park, CA-based recruiting company recorded net income of $117 million, or $1.01 per share, compared to the prior year’s first quarter earnings of $115.2 million, or 95 cents per share.

 State of the Industry Report – Part 2